 Description:

 I served as a volunteer at Midland Care's Lawrence location.
-This facility specialized in daytime care for individuals suffering from debilitating health conditions.
-I assisted administratively helping with the organization of protocols and weekly record keeping for residents of the facility, as well as helping with the planning and organization of activities for the residents.
+This facility specializes in daytime care for individuals suffering from debilitating health conditions.
+I assisted administratively, helping with the organization of protocols and weekly record keeping for residents of the facility, as well as helping with the planning and organization of activities for the residents.

 AMCAS Work and Activities Example #16